dealingwith/daniel-industries/_posts/2025-10-26-five-random-thoughts.md

 ---
 layout: post
 title: "Five random thoughts"
-excerpt: "I thought these were going somewhere, and maybe they were, but I ran out of rabbit-hole time"
+excerpt:
 date: 2025-10-26 22:14:04 -0500
 categories:
  - thoughts
 ---

+I thought these were going somewhere, and maybe they were, but I ran out of rabbit-hole time.

 ### Systems impact lives